Electa-Git/PowerModelsDistributionStateEstimation.jl/docs/src/input_data_format.md

 - The `ENGINEERING` model (extensively documented [here](https://lanl-ansi.github.io/PowerModelsDistribution.jl/stable/eng-data-model/))
 - The `MATHEMATICAL` model
 The idea behind offering two options is that the `ENGINEERING` model is quite intuitive and allows a non-developer to easily generate data and use the PMD package as made available.
 The `MATHEMATICAL` model allows developers to explore the details of the PMD package and/or add extra information that can be passed as additional input to go beyond the functionalities that are natively offered in PMD.
-Ultimately, both PMD and PowerModelsDistributionStateEstimation use the `MATHEMATICAL` model to build the input for the calculations, but PMD can be provided directly an `ENGINEERING` model, which is then transformed at runtime.
+Ultimately, both PMD and PowerModelsDistributionStateEstimation use a `MATHEMATICAL` model as input for the calculations, but PMD can be provided directly an `ENGINEERING` model, which is then transformed at runtime.
 This is not the case in PowerModelsDistributionStateEstimation, which requires measurement data and state estimation settings to perform state estimation calculations.
 These two take the form of "sub-dictionaries" that need to be appended to a PMD `MATHEMATICAL` network data model dictionary.
 If added to the `ENGINEERING` data model, they will be ignored in the transformation to the `MATHEMATICAL` model, returning an error.
-For additional information on the network data input, the user is referred to the [PMD manual](https://lanl-ansi.github.io/PowerModelsDistribution.jl/stable/).
+For additional information on the structure of the network data input, the user is referred to the [PMD manual](https://lanl-ansi.github.io/PowerModelsDistribution.jl/stable/).
-The user can build the network data from scratch, for example writing a native julia parser that builds the dictionary starting from external files, or reading an otherwise created JSON file with the right dictionary structure.
+The user can build the network data from scratch, for example writing a native julia parser that builds the dictionary starting from external files.
-However, to encourage the use and creation of easily reproducible test cases, two network data parsers are made available, for the following files:
+However, to encourage the use and creation of easily reproducible test cases, PMDSE uses the parsing functionalities of PowerModels and PowerModelsDistribution that allow users to directly read network data from the following file formats:
-- OpenDSS files, for which we use the parsers from PowerModelsDistribution,
+- OpenDSS files (".dss"),
+- Matpower files (".m"),
+- JSON files (".json") created from PowerModels.

-- A native ENWL files parser, courtesy of Sander Claeys ([@sanderclaeys](https://github.com/sanderclaeys)).
+Furthermore, within PMDSE the network and load/generation data and parsers of the ENWL dataset are available and easy-to-use, courtesy of Sander Claeys ([@sanderclaeys](https://github.com/sanderclaeys)).

 ### Parsing OpenDSS files